-If you’re expecting a tax refund this year, you need a good plan for your money.
-Maybe you already have the funds earmarked for some spending, but before you let your tax refund burn a hole in your pocket, remember that the government isn’t sending you a bonus check – it’s money that should have been yours all along.
+If you’re expecting a tax refund this year, you need to have a good plan for your money.
+Maybe you already have the funds earmarked for some spending – but before you let your tax refund burn a hole in your pocket, remember that the government isn’t sending you a bonus check, but rather money that should have been yours all along.

-Top 10 Priorities for Your Tax Refund
+Top Priorities for Your Tax Refund

 1. Start or Increase Your Emergency Fund

 Without an emergency fund, just one surprise major expense can send you on a debt spiral toward financial disaster.
 Many experts say that your fund should contain about six to eight months’ worth of savings in an easily accessible interest-bearing account (such as an online savings account or money market account).
 Storing that much money might take months (or even years) if you’re just taking a little bit out of each paycheck, so use your refund to make a significant deposit to your emergency fund.